dnewbie25/data-structures-and-algorithms-exercises/katas/19-kata/19-kata.md

 ## Notes about the interesting one:

 This solution is really impressive.
-It is really short and it took me a while to figure out how it worked, but I had to read this wikipedia article, [Digital Root](https://en.wikipedia.org/wiki/Digital_root).
+It is really short and it took me a while to figure out how it worked, but I had to read this Wikipedia article first, [Digital Root](https://en.wikipedia.org/wiki/Digital_root).
 It uses the Congruence Formula to solve it.

 ---